IceHe/lib/mac/setup-guide.md

 [Homebrew-Cask](https://formulae.brew.sh/cask/) extends Homebrew and allows you to install the large binary files via a command-line tool

+NOTE : You can search available softwares you need on [Homebrew Formulae](https://formulae.brew.sh)

+- CLI softwares : [Formula](https://formulae.brew.sh/formula/) - a listing of all packages available from the **core** tap
+- GUI softwares : [Cask](https://formulae.brew.sh/cask) - a listing of all casks available from the **cask** tap

 1.  **Install**

     How to :